tobiasbp/math-problem-generator/README.md

 A simple math problem like _1 + 2 = 3_.

 A JSON request for 25 problems where three integers between 1 and 9 are to be added.
-A seed can be supplied, if the same set of problems are required for repeated repeated requests:
+A seed can be supplied, if the same set of problems are required for repeated requests:
 ```
 {
     "type": "simple",